DataHurdler/Econ-ML/Tree-Ensembles/tree-ensembles-en.md

             self.df[column] = self.df[column] + random.gauss(mu=0, sigma=3)
 ```

-The rest of the `TreeModels` class performs the train-test split and adds a method named `show_results()` to run the selected algorithm then print out (based on the value of `print_flag`) several performance metrics.
+The rest of the `TreeModels` class performs the train-test split and adds a method named `show_results()` to run the selected algorithm followed by printing out (based on the value of `print_flag`) several performance metrics.

 ## Confusion Matrix and other Performance Metrics

 `Confusion matrix` is the most important and common way to examine the performance of a classification algorithm.
 It is a matrix showing the numbers of individuals in each true-predicted label combination.
 In our simulated data, there are 5 classes, which results in a 5-by-5 confusion matrix.
-Below is the confusion matrix of the test data from the logistic regression.
-The simulation has included categorical features in generating the target groups:
+Below is the confusion matrix of the test data from the logistic regression when the simulation has included categorical features in generating the target groups:

 ![Comparison](cm_logit_False.png)

 In the confusion matrix, the rows show the "True label" whereas the columns show the "Predicted label".
 All the cells on the diagonal are corrected predicted.
 Based on the confusion matrix, there are three basic performance metrics: **accuracy**, **precision**, and **recall**.
 There are also various metrics that are weighted averages.
 For example, the **f1 score** is the harmonic mean of precision and recall.

-Accuracy is the proportion of individuals that the algorithm has predicted correctly.
-To calculate the accuracy score, we sum up the values on the diagonal then decide the total:
+`Accuracy` is the proportion of individuals that the algorithm has predicted correctly.
+To calculate the accuracy score, we sum up the values on the diagonal then divide the total number of individuals in the data set.
+From the above example, we can calculate accuracy by:

 $$\frac{1884+2769+2945+1553+404}{15000}=0.6370$$

 Precision and recall are usually defined based on a certain class.
-For overall precision and recall scores, we can then take a weighted average.
-Precision is the proportion of individuals who the algorithm predicted to be a certain class is actually that class.
+For overall precision and recall scores, we can take a weighted average. `Precision` is the proportion of individuals who the algorithm predicted to be a certain class is actually that class.
 In the above example, 2577 individuals were predicted to be class 0, but only 1884 actually are.
 As a result, the precision *for class 0* is:

 $$\frac{1884}{2577}=0.7311$$

-On the other hand, recall is the proportion of individuals who belong to a certain class that the algorithm predicted correctly.
-IN the above example, 4979 individuals belong to class 2, but only 2945 were predicted correctly by the algorithm.
+`Recall`, On the other hand, is the proportion of individuals who belong to a certain class that the algorithm predicted correctly.
+In the above example, 4979 individuals belong to class 2, but only 2945 were predicted correctly by the algorithm.
 As a result, the recall *for class 2* is:

 $$\frac{2945}{4979}=0.5915$$

 If we take weighted average of precision and recall of all 5 classes, we get the overall precision and recall scores as 0.6376 and 0.6370, or about 63.7%.
+These are the values reported as `precision_score` and `recall_score` by scikit-learn.

-Economics and social sciences often use the terms "Type I" and "Type II" errors, which can be related to the discussion here in a binary classification.
+Economics and social sciences often use the terms "Type I" and "Type II" errors, which can be related to the discussion here in case of binary classification.
 In a binary classification, we have 4 quadrants:
 1. True positive (TP): those who belong to the "positive" class and are predicted so;
 2. True negative (TN): those who belong to the "negative" class and are predicted so.
 True positive and true negative are on the diagonal;
 3. False positive (FP): those who are predicted to be "positive" but are actually "negative';